discretelogics/TeaFiles.Cpp-Time-Series-Storage-in-Files/Readme.rst

 TeaFiles - C++ API
 ------------------
-The TeaFile subfolder holds the C++ API provided as open source and licensed under the GPL .
+This code is licensed under the MIT license .
 This API implements the TeaFile including fast data access via memory mapping.

 TeaFiles.Test
 -------------